 How will these lands be protected?
 SELT will hold a conservation easement on the Doyle tract – ensuring it will not be developed or subdivided.
 The NH Fish and Game Department will own the Mathes tract, managing it for wildlife and public access for hunting and wildlife observation, and permitting the existing trails to be maintained.

-Click the map to see the lands that will be added through this project!
+Click the map above to see the lands that will be added through this project!

 To conserve these properties, SELT needs to raise the final 3% of the project cost – or about $46,000 – by March 31, 2017.

-Please contribute today to help Grow the Musquash!
+Please click here to contribute today and help Grow the Musquash!